WebComponentsGuide/webcomponents.guide/tutorials/mastodon-toot-embed/index.md

 In this tutorial, we will walk through the process of creating a custom element that can be used to easily display Mastodon posts on any website or application.

-Our aim will be to create a `<mastodon-toot-embed>` element will allow users to share and display posts (sometimes called "toots") from the Mastodon social network, and will include features such as the ability to show or hide the user handle and avatar image, as well as the option to customize the appearance of the toot.
+Our aim will be to create a `<toot-embed>` element will allow users to share and display posts (sometimes called "toots") from the Mastodon social network, and will include features such as the ability to show or hide the user handle and avatar image, as well as the option to customize the appearance of the toot.

 Here's a example of a Mastodon toot embed.
 We'll be making something similar.